LPARS/ansible-role-puppet-server/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

+    puppet_variant: "openvox"

+The variant of the server package to install.
+Choices include puppet or openvox.
+Defaults to `openvox`.

-    puppet_version: "7"
+    puppet_version: "8"

 The major version of Puppet/OpenVox to be installed.

-    r10k_package: "r10k"
+    r10k_variant: "r10k"

-The r10k package to use.
+The variant of the r10k package to install.
 Choices include r10k and g10k.
 NOTE: Only used for Debian-based OSes.

     git_server: ""
     git_user: ""